 “Not bad work for an old guy,” he bragged aloud.

-“It’s gonna get interesting, Mudflap,” he said.
-He’d taken the bagman’s Chevy Blazer along with the money and the bagman – all part of the plan.
-He shifted the Blazer into four-wheel drive on the fly -- time to see if it could blaze its own trail.
+He’d taken the bagman’s Chevy Blazer along with the money and the bagman, all part of the plan.
+He shifted the Blazer into four-wheel drive on the fly, time to see if it could blaze its own trail.
 Instead of slowing down for the roadblock, he flattened the gas pedal, automatically accelerating before he even decided what to do.
 There was no stopping now.
-He discarded the idea of smashing through the roadblock and started looking for the best off road route as the hijacked ride fishtailed, spitting sprays of gravel from the narrow country lane.
+He discarded the idea of smashing through the roadblock and started looking for the best off-road route as the hijacked ride fishtailed, spitting sprays of gravel from the narrow country lane.

 The pistol bucked in his hand.
-The Blazer filled with the sweet smell of gunsmoke.
+The Blazer filled with the smell of gun smoke.
 Hot brass tinked off the steering wheel, dash and windshield with each loud round expended and ejected.
-In his peripheral vision he saw a roadside gunman go down, maybe hit, maybe seeking cover.
+In his peripheral vision he saw a roadside gunman go down, maybe hit, maybe ducking, seeking cover.
 The man in the road was fleeing the oncoming Blazer, still firing at it.
 The windshield starred from multiple shots.
 Ray Charles, slow and sweet and in the middle of “Georgia,” went silent, the radio taking a hit.
-There was a satisfying thump as Chance swerved onto the road shoulder and that shooter disappeared under the Blazer.
+There was a satisfying thump as Chance swerved onto the brushy road shoulder and that shooter disappeared under the Blazer.

-The roadblock was looming, coming up fast -- a collection of vehicles -- car, van and a couple motorcycles -- more waiting gunmen.
+The roadblock was looming, coming up fast—a collection of vehicles—car, van, and a couple motorcycles—more waiting gunmen.
 It was now or never.
-Chance saw his opening, steered through the barbed wire fence and bounced out into a pasture, cross country now, fence posts popping out of the ground, wires trailing, finally breaking.
+Chance saw his opening, steered through the barbed wire fence, and bounced out into a pasture, cross country now, fence posts popping out of the ground, wires trailing, finally breaking.
 He could hear the roar of motorcycles starting.
 Good luck with that.
 Those were street bikes, choppers.
 They weren’t up to what he saw ahead.
 Of course, he wasn’t certain the Blazer was either.
-He glanced at the dash – no ruby warning lights, nothing sparking, maybe the radio was the only casualty.
+He glanced at the dash—no ruby warning lights, nothing sparking, maybe the radio was the only casualty.

 Chance picked an opening between trees and slid through, hoping for the best.
 The beastly Blazer ricocheted off one substantial tree, mowed down several smaller ones before breaking through onto an old skidder trail covered with slash from some past logging operation.
 He wrestled the wheel to get the Blazer on track, and plowed through brush and slash, desperate not to get hung up on a stump.
 The passenger side mirror was gone now, the right front fender crumpled, rubbing on the tire.
+The engine’s sudden roar told him he’d lost the exhaust system.
 He had no idea where his pursuers were, just that they weren’t in sight anymore.
-The Blazer sprang from the skidder trail onto an old abandoned dirt road.
-It was an obstacle course of fallen and leaning trees.
-One struck the windshield, partially caving it in, making it even more difficult to see.

-A beaver pond flooded the road ahead.
-He needed to keep on the track of the road hidden beneath the water.
-He set sight on the spot where the road exited the shallow pond into the woods again.
+He needed to keep the Blazer on the track of the road hidden beneath the water.
+Chance set sight on the spot where the road exited the shallow pond into the woods again.
 Dead sticks of drowned trees became roadside markers as he aimed for that opening.
 Water started sliding over the hood.
 The Blazer’s engine coughed a couple times before catching again, sputtering from water that found its way into the air intake as it rose free of the pond, struggled up a short hill into the cover of thick woods, and bucked its way back up to speed.

 He smelled new danger just before an unexpected blow caught him on the right ear.
 Holes appeared in his vison.
 The captive in the back seat had come to.
-Duct-taped, he’d still managed to jackknife and position his body to deliver a two-booted kick at the back of Chance’s head.
+Duct-taped, he’d still managed to jackknife and position his body to deliver a two-booted kick to Chance’s head.
 Chance struggled to ward off the blackness that was closing in, fireflies swimming in his vision.
 He lost control and ran into a tree head-on, just enough off-center that the Blazer jumped around to the left as it came to a sudden stop.
 He took a solid whack from the exploding airbag.
 The door popped open.
 He fell out onto the ground.

-The man tried kicking him away.
+Groaning, he rolled onto hands and knees, recovering his bearings.
+Blood splattered the ground, dribbling from his mouth and nose.
+He rose to his feet and wrenched the back door open, looked in at the man crumpled up in the foot well.
+The captive moaned, as much from fear as pain, and tried kicking him away.
 Chance grabbed his legs, dragged him out, let him fall to the ground, and kicked him in the ribs.
 He pressed the button to eject Ottomatic’s empty clip, caught it in his left hand and stuffed it in his pocket.
-He replaced it with a full clip, eight new rounds – slapped it in and ,jacked the slide to chamber one of the fat bullets.
+He replaced it with a full clip, eight new rounds—slapped it in and jacked the slide to chamber one of the fat bullets.
 He aimed at the man who’d caused him to crash.
 Taking him had been a mistake.
 Time to rectify that.

 “Don’t, no, please,” the man was pleading.